JKHYuen/JKHYuen.github.io/projects/2-last-secutor.md

             <li>See <a href="#implementation" class="scrolly">4.
 Implementation</a> for some code examples of game features that have been implemented</li>
         </ul>
     </li>
-    <li>Created in the Unity engine.
-All game features, shaders and systems coded and designed <i>by myself</i> with no additional plugins or frameworks with two exceptions:
+    <li>Created in the Unity engine (Built-in Render Pipeline).
+All game features, shaders and systems coded (C#/HLSL) and designed <i>by myself</i> with no additional plugins or frameworks with two exceptions:
         <ul class="highlights-list sub">
-            <li>Anima2D (<a href="https://forum.unity.com/threads/discontinuing-anima2d-consider-2d-animation-for-skeletal-animation-in-unity.1037605/" target="_blank" rel="noopener noreferrer">now a base feature in Unity</a>) for 2D skinned mesh animations</li>
+            <li>Anima2D (<a href="https://forum.unity.com/threads/discontinuing-anima2d-consider-2d-animation-for-skeletal-animation-in-unity.1037605/" target="_blank" rel="noopener noreferrer">now a base feature in Unity</a>) for 2D animation rigging</li>
-            <li><a href="https://github.com/Siccity/xNode" target="_blank" rel="noopener noreferrer">xNode</a>: a low level framework to render interactable graphs in the Unity editor (used to easily create skill, dialogue, and quest trees within the Unity GUI)</li>
+            <li><a href="https://github.com/Siccity/xNode" target="_blank" rel="noopener noreferrer">xNode</a>: a low-level framework to render interactable graphs in the Unity editor (adapted to easily create skill, dialogue, and quest trees within the Unity GUI)</li>
         </ul>
     </li>
-    <li>Game systems implemented in a way that allows for <a href="#rapid-development" class="scrolly">rapid high level development</a>
+    <li>Game systems implemented in a way that allows for <a href="#rapid-development" class="scrolly">rapid high-level development</a>
         <ul class="highlights-list sub">
             <li>Allows developers with no programming experience to easily create and tweak game content through the Unity editor</li>
         </ul>